tiann/KernelSU/website/docs/guide/how-to-build.md

 repo sync
 ```

 The `<kernel_manifest.xml>` is a manifest file which can determine a build uniquely, you can use the manifest to do a re-preducable build.
-You should download the manifest file from [Google GKI release builds](https://source.android.com/docs/core/architecture/kernel/gki-release-builds).
+You should download the manifest file from [GKI release builds](https://source.android.com/docs/core/architecture/kernel/gki-release-builds).

 ### Build

 Please check the [official docs](https://source.android.com/docs/setup/build/building-kernels) first.

-For example, to build an aarch64 kernel image:
+For example, to build an `aarch64` kernel image:

 ```sh
 LTO=thin BUILD_CONFIG=common/build.config.gki.aarch64 build/build.sh